Engage

 The Corporate Safety & Security Playbook by Michael de Geus

-The Corporate Security
+The Corporate Safety & Security Playbook

 "The threat you prepared for is never the one that arrives.
 The mindset you build is the only preparation that actually transfers."